If you’ve been flirting with the idea of selling an online course, you’re not alone. It’s one of the most powerful ways to monetize content.

 A) Ask yourself why you care

 For most entrepreneurs, selling online courses is about much more than money.
+Learn how to be an entrepreneur.

 Why do you care about your prospects’ problem?